JaredYoshi/shopium-launcher/README.md

 ## FAQ

-<p>1.
-When the launcher is going to be released?<br>
+1. When the launcher is going to be released?<br>
-R: idk, sometimes unexected events forces me to move the release of stuff, so, maybe it will be released between july 10-25.<p>
+R: idk, sometimes unexected events forces me to move the release of stuff, so, maybe it will be released between july 10-25.

-<p>2.
-It will include a installer?<br>
+2. It will include a installer? <br>
-R: yeah, the installer design will be similar to the [roblox one] https://i.redd.it/yqk4niwbqv5z.png
+R: yeah, the installer design will be similar to the [roblox one](https://i.redd.it/yqk4niwbqv5z.png)

+3. You will release DevClients for the devs? <br>
+R: yeah

+## Current Development Process

+<strong>%60</strong>

+I almost finished the design, precense, and scripts, just i need make the game select, avatar maker, and the join stuff and if its possible, a charapp auto changer by name when join